MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ```

 ## Function inheritance
-Functions can be invoked within the same environemnt and from environments down the stack.
+Functions can be invoked within the same environment and from environments down the stack.
 The invocation syntax depends on where the function exists and from where it is invoked.
 The below are the different ways to invoke functions within a multi hierarchy set up.

 ### Invoking the functions created within the same environment

-The below example shows invoking function from a rule where both the rule and the function exists ins the same environment
+The below example shows invoking function from a rule where both the rule and the function exists in the same environment
 ```FraudProtectionLanguage
 LET $sum = Functions.MyFunction(2,3).Calculate_Sum
 RETURN Approve()